 Before identifying the risk, the risk management team decides the scope of the activity.
 The term ‘establish the context’ means to build a profile of the risks and the environment in which those risks will occur.
 It defines the scope for the risk management process and sets a criterion against the risks.

-- Identification possible pitfalls
+- Identification of possible pitfalls

 After deciding or anticipating the scope of the risk, one has to identify the possible pitfalls.
 The process of identification takes into account the various layers of management such as operational, legal, financial, and reputational.
-Every organisation has a different level of risk and different perspectives pertaining to the specific industry.
+Every organization has a different level of risk and different perspectives pertaining to the specific industry.

 - Risk Assessment